RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 Players develop strong problem solving skills when mastering the game.
 Every decision a human takes in a game (and even in his life) is itself the result of an algorithm, just like Yuval Noah Harari likes to mention in his book [Homo Deus](https://www.ynharari.com/book/homo-deus/).
 All the decisions we take come from the result of a decision-making process that runs inside our brain.
 In a simple game like chess, the entire possible actions is quite limited as the board is relatively small, but in your everyday life, the number of actions you can take, is infinite.

 By "Solving games" I mean making an AI better than any human player.
 The first impressive AI agent that could beat pro players was [DeepBlue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)), a Chess AI that defeated Kasparov, the at-the-time world champion.
 DeepMind started with simple games, including [Atari Games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/), the [Go Game](https://deepmind.com/research/alphago/) with the recent new ultimate version [AlphaGo Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/), and now **Starcraft 2, known as one of the most difficult strategy game**
-The order of these developments is really important.
+The order of these achievements really matters.
 Indeed, games that got 'solved' by AI became more and more complex.
 By complex we mean that the set of possible actions became wider and wider, making the search of the best move nearly impossible.
 The number of possible boards in the chess game is not that huge.
 However, the number of possible boards in Go is insanely high.
 In Starcraft 2, the of possible states is hardly even computable.
 Indeed, the map, could be considered as a board where each cell would be a pixel where a unit could be standing, which makes it unfeasible to compute.

 The other key difference between those previous games and Starcraft 2 is that the information a player get is different.
-For board games we call the information type **perfect**, meaning that at a given state, you have perfect information regarding what your opponent is doing, you can always look at your opponent's side of the board right.
+For board games we say that the information type is **perfect**, meaning that at a given moment of the game, you have perfect information regarding what your opponent is doing, you can always look at your opponent's side of the board right.
 In Starcraft 2, information is most of the time hidden.

 {% capture fig_img %}
 ![Foo]({{ '/images/alphastar-diff.png' | relative_url }})